Cleft Lip & Cleft Palate Care at Columbia

 Craniofacial Plastic Surgery

-Jeffrey Ascherman, MD
+Jeffrey A. Ascherman, MD, FACSJeffrey Ascherman, MD

 Dr. Ascherman is an experienced plastic and reconstructive surgeon who has published over 75 scientific articles and chapters, and has been included multiple times in Castle Connolly’s list of America’s Top Doctors and in New York Magazine’s annual list of Best Doctors.
 He has been an active participant in humanitarian surgical missions, and has traveled numerous times to China as well as to South America to perform volunteer surgeries.
 Read more »

-Thomas Imahiyerobo, MD
+Thomas A. Imahiyerobo, MDThomas Imahiyerobo, MD

 As Section Chief of Pediatric Plastic and Reconstructive Surgery and Director of Cleft and Craniofacial Surgery, Dr. Imahiyerobo is a national leader in the treatment of cleft lip, cleft palate, craniosynostosis, frontal facial advancement and orthognathic (jaw) surgery.
 He also specializes in the care of adult cosmetic and reconstructive surgery of the head and neck.
 When not performing surgery, he is focused on outcomes research for cleft lip and palate surgery, as well as the effects of craniosynostosis on pediatric cognitive development.
 Read more »